c2mInc/WobbingButton/README.md

 # WobbingButton

 UIButton is not enough.
-Replace it.
+Replace it now.

 WobbingButton is a UIControl, a hassle free storyboard friendly UI component.
 You could set corner radius directly from storyboard as well as wobble scale.